golang/tools/internal/mcp/design/design.md

 ```

 Handlers can notify their peer about progress by calling the `NotifyProgress`
 method.
-The notification is only sent if the peer requested it.
+The notification is only sent if the peer requested it by providing
+a progress token.

 ```go
 func (*ClientSession) NotifyProgress(context.Context, *ProgressNotification) func (*ServerSession) NotifyProgress(context.Context, *ProgressNotification)
 ```

-We don't support progress notifications for `Client.ListRoots`, because we expect
-that operation to be instantaneous relative to network latency.

 ### Ping / KeepAlive